andresvourakis/data-scientist-handbook/README.md

 **Curated resources (Free & Paid) to help aspiring data scientists learn, grow, and break into the field of data science.**

-Even though there are hundreds of resources out there (too many to keep track of), I will try to limit them to 3 to 5 per category to ensure you get the most valuable and relevant resources out there (mostly based on thorough research, community contributions and my years of experience as a Data Scientist). *Also, the whole point is to help you avoid getting overwhelmed with too many choices*
+Even though there are hundreds of resources out there (too many to keep track of), I will try to limit them to 3 to 5 per category to ensure you get the most valuable and relevant resources out there.
+Also, the whole point is to help you avoid getting overwhelmed with too many choices

+How is curation done?
+Curation is based on thorough research, community contributions and my years of experience as a Data Scientist.
-Most resources here will be free, but I will also include paid alternatives if they are truly valuable to your career development.
+Free & Paid: Most resources here will be free, but I will also include paid alternatives if they are truly valuable to your career development.

 # 📚 Learning Resources